Society and church cookbooks have been around for years.

 We all have them.
 You know the ones…the little paperback cookbook sitting on your bookshelf.
 Local women’s societies or women’s church group would donate recipes that would be put into a book.
 The cookbooks were often fundraisers for a local charity.

 Besides great recipes, did you know there is a wealth of genealogical information found in these cookbooks?

-2. An Ancestor’s FAN Club
+2. Find Your Ancestor’s FAN Club.

 The local church or society cook book essentially provides a roster of the organization.
 While not everyone may have participated, most women did.

 Now look at the type of recipes in the cookbook.
 What are the food trends of that area?
 City vs rural?
 Do the recipes represent traditional southern cooking?
 Or do the recipes represent an African American culture, a Scandinavian heritage or a Polish heritage.
 The recipes give clues to the ethnic makeup of the community/group.

 Where Do You Find These Cookbook Gems?